 - Item 1: Indicate exact name of business firm. - Item 2: Indicate address to which correspondence concerning this application is to be directed. - Item 3: Person to be contacted if additional information is needed. - Item 4: Telephone number of contact person; 4a.
 E-mail address of contact person. - Item 5: Indicate contribution made to this project. - Item 6: Indicate the type of tax.
-Applicable Taxes: Corporations CNI or Capital Stock/Franchise; Banks Shares; Insurance Companies Gross Premiums; Savings and Loans Mutual Thrift. - Item 7: Indicate the tax credit requested for this contribution. - Item 8: Indicate PA Revenue Tax Box Number as assigned by the Department of Revenue, the Federal Employer Identification Number (FEIN) or the Social Security Number (SSN) of the Applicant. - Item 9: Indicate name of NAP approved project, contract number and the date of contribution. - Item 10: Proof of contribution: provide and attach one of the following:
+Applicable Taxes: Corporations CNI or Capital Stock/Franchise; Banks Shares; Insurance Companies Gross Premiums; Savings and Loans Mutual Thrift. - Item 7: Indicate the tax credit requested for this contribution. - Item 8: Indicate PA Revenue Tax Identification Number. - Item 9: Indicate name of NAP approved project, contract number and the date of contribution. - Item 10: Proof of contribution: provide and attach one of the following: